the0hdDev/abeams-engine/README.md

 ## Contributing

 We welcome contributions from the community!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get involved.
+Please see our [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for guidelines on how to get involved.

+---

+## Compiling

+To compile please consult [COMPILING](docs/COMPILING.md).

 ---